Hire the Top 2% of

 Your company description should succinctly outline what makes your company unique to compete with other potential employers.
 The role summary for your remote Public relations developer should be concise and read like an elevator pitch for the position, while the duties and responsibilities should be outlined using bullet points that cover daily activities, tech stacks, tools, and processes used.

-For a comprehensive guide on how to write an attractive job description to help you hire Public relations programmers, read our Software Engineer Job Description Guide & Templates.
+For a comprehensive guide on how to write an attractive job description to help you hire Public relations developers, read our Software Engineer Job Description Guide & Templates.

-What skills should I look for in a Public relations engineer?
+What skills should I look for in a Public relations developer?

 The top five technical skills Public relations developers should possess include proficiency in programming languages, understanding data structures and algorithms, experience with databases, familiarity with version control systems, and knowledge of software testing and debugging.